 Barracudas are audacious and curious creatures that are dangerous to humans.
 They will assault swimmers, divers, or snorkelers.
 Their size varies from small to up to six feet.
-They are found in warm tropical sea waters.
+They are found in warm tropical seawater.

 The attack of this tiny creature can prove deadly, and there is no known antidote for it.

-While the various colors are beautiful, never touch and keep your distance.
-Blue-Ringed octopuses can camouflage their skin color and show off their bright fluorescent rings when they become confused or angry.
+While the various colors are beautiful, never touch them and keep your distance.
+Blue-ringed octopuses can camouflage their skin color and show off their bright fluorescent rings when they become confused or angry.

-Florida sighting reported of Blue-Ringed Octopus, so it is wise to use caution and not to touch any creatures of the sea.
+Florida sightings report instances of the blue-ringed octopus, so it is wise to use caution and not to touch any creatures of the sea.

-These jellyfish are so fragile that even a tiny shrimp might rip its delicate body, so its defense is a powerful poison.
+These jellyfish are so fragile that even a tiny shrimp might rip through their delicate bodies, so their only defense is a powerful poison.
 Jellyfish do not hunt for their food but rely on nourishment to collide into their tentacles.
 Box Jellyfish are fast swimmers and can swim up to 8 feet per minute.

-A box jellyfish has 60 tentacles that are five feet in length and are organized in four clusters at the corners of a box-shaped bell.
+A box jellyfish has 60 tentacles that are five feet in length and are organized into four clusters at the corners of a box-shaped bell.
 The bell could be as large as a volleyball.
-Its tentacles have up to 5 million stinging armed nematocysts.
-They have 24 eyes and are the most recognized jellyfish for being the nearest to having a brain than any other jellyfish.
+Its tentacles have up to 5 million stinging nematocysts.
+They have 24 eyes and are the most well-known jellyfish for having the closest brain to any other jellyfish.

 Cone Snail Sea Shells

-However, we know that species known for certain zones migrate to many places, so wear thick-soled shoes when walking in saltwater.
+However, we know that species known for specific zones migrate to many places, so wear thick-soled shoes when walking in saltwater.